jjuuleeaa/CS-Summer-Research-Programs/README.md

 ## Conclusion

 That’s it!
-We hope this repository helps you on your journey to PhD greatness.
-Feel free to dive into the resources, explore research opportunities, and get one step closer to your dream program.
-If you have any suggestions or more resources to add, please contribute!
+I hope this repository helps you find everything you need to get closer to your PhD goals.
+Feel free to dive into the resources, explore new opportunities, and if you think there’s something I missed or want to contribute, go ahead and add your suggestions.
 Good luck, and happy researching! 🎉🚀